 January #1, February #1….etc.
 If I add another entry for that month then it will be marked up as..Month #2

-Each camera or lens yields a slightly different image signature, they all have characteristics that either make you smile or leave you with a sense of frustration.
-Currently I’m using a Nikon Z6, Olympus OMD EM1 X and a Fuji XE2s.
+Each camera or lens gives a slightly different image signature, they all have characteristics that either make you smile or leave you with a sense of frustration.
+Currently I’m using a Nikon Z6, Olympus OMD EM1 X, Olympus Pen F and the Fuji XE2s.
 I tend to use them in different situations.
-One camera is not better than the other, they just do in a different way.
+One camera is not better than the other, they just do it in a different way.

-Ultimately the camera or device used for image capture does not really matter (as long as you are happy with it), it is the content creation that is of primary importance.
+Ultimately the camera or device used for image capture does not really matter (as long as you are happy with it), it is the content / photos that “you” create that is of primary importance.

 All the images on this site have been reduced in size and are low resolution.
-All rights reserved no unauthorized reproduction.
+All rights reserved no unauthorised reproduction or copying.

 © Antony Kyriacou